hist3907b-winter2015/presentations/wk1.md

 2. Read through the two articles.
 3. Fasten your seatbelts!

 This course will not be easy.
-On the other hand, 50% of the grade is up for grads just for doing the homework and being a decent classmate.
+On the other hand, 50% of the grade is up for grabs just for doing the homework and being a decent classmate.

 Digital work requires community - we learn and build together.
 It takes a lot of practice, experimentation, and [productive failures](http://electricarchaeology.ca/2012/05/18/how-i-lost-the-crowd-a-tale-of-sorrow-and-hope/).